Office of Sponsored Programs (OSP)

 - The Fall 2013 MSU Principal Investigator (PI) training session has been scheduled for Tuesday, October 22th, 2013 in the SUB Procrastinator Theater from 1 – 4 p.m.

-- The next Principal Investigator (PI) training session will be held in Spring, 2014.
+- The last Principal Investigator (PI) training session was held in Fall 2015.

 - The Principal Investigator training is designed to ensure that all investigators have the information needed to conduct their research in compliance with both federal and state regulations.